iceplosion/fbx_sdk_wrapper/README.md

 # FBX SDK Wrapper

-A wrapper static library to help read fbx file.
+A wrapper library of FBX SDK to help reading fbx file.

-Test with win 10 with VS2019.
-FBX version 2020.2.1.
+Test on win 10 with VS2019 and FBX SDK version 2020.2.1.

 ## Build guide